-Our intention is to embed modern slavery actions as part of our 'business as usual' management practice integrated into operational activity.
+Modern slavery actions are embedded as part of our 'business as usual' management practice integrated into operational activity.
 Our modern slavery compliance program delivery is led by our Risk and Compliance business unit.
 These governance forums include:

 - The Risk Working Group is comprised of Senior Managers and meets monthly to address risk and compliance matters in accordance with a defined Terms of Reference; and - The Risk Management Committee consisting of our Executive Management team, which reports into the Board Audit and Compliance Committee.